 During his formative years Tom worked with Hugh Fearnley-Whittingstall as a course leader, cook, and food stylist, at River Cottage HQ and on the River Cottage TV series.

-Locavore caught up with Tom about his eating philosophy, the importance of small farms, and his upcoming appearance at the River Cottage Food Fair over the Bank Holiday weekend 26th/27th of May 2108.
+Locavore caught up with Tom about his eating philosophy and the importance of small farms.

 What is your earliest food memory?
 And what inspired you to become a chef?